11 Vital Tips To Make Excel Spreadsheets More Efficient

 Separation of the workbook into several files is very effective but also complicated in some cases.
 For example: utilize one file for processing the raw input data, within the second file, all main calculations are done and the third file will display results.
 This seems quite complicated but fixes the issue of slow Excel spreadsheets.

-Well, these are the best 11 tips that will improve Excel performance and also saves your time.
-I have also added some more Bonus Tips to speed up Excel file.
+Well, these are the best 11 tips that will improve Excel performance with large files and also save you time.
+I have also added some more Bonus Tips to speed up Excel files.

 #1 Fix Excel Files Are Slow to Save/Open:

 In some cases, Microsoft Excel file takes a long time to open.
-When Excel is launched this starts normally, but the issue arises when you try to open the file directly prior to running Excel and the file takes some time to start.
+When Excel is launched this starts normally, but the issue arises when you try to open the file directly before running Excel and the file takes some time to start.

 Sometimes, this issue is caused by an OS service known as “Superfetch” being disabled, this is dependable for caching data on the RAM so that, as the name specifies, it can be fetched super-fast when necessary.